smithphil88/gower-fields/README.md

 - [Gitpod](https://www.gitpod.io/) - this was the IDE used to code.
 - [GitHub](https://github.com/) - this is used to store, track and share my project.
 - [GitHub pages](https://pages.github.com/) - this has been used to deploy my site.
-- [Google maps](https://www.google.co.uk/maps/@51.6114098,-4.2372575,10.42z?entry=ttu) - this was used to provide the map on the about page.
+- [Google maps](https://www.google.co.uk/maps/@51.6114098,-4.2372575,10.42z?entry=ttu) - this was used to provide the map on the About page.
-- [Coolors](https://coolors.co/5b5656-7f5e3e-d4a373-e9edc9-faedcd-fefae0) - this site was used to generate an initial color scheme and to display my final chosen color scheme.
+- [Coolors](https://coolors.co/5b5656-7f5e3e-d4a373-e9edc9-faedcd-fefae0) - this site was used to generate an initial colour scheme and to display my final chosen colour scheme.
 - [Go Full Page](https://chromewebstore.google.com/detail/gofullpage-full-page-scre/fdpohaocaechififmbbbbbknoalclacl?hl=en) - to take full screen captures.
 - [Responsive viewer](https://responsiveviewer.org/) - this was used to check responsiveness on a variety of devices.

 ### Testing

-Please see the [TESTING.md](TESTING.md) file for all testing
+Please see the [TESTING.md](TESTING.md) file for all testing.

 ### Deployment

-#### How to deploy the site;
+#### How to deploy the site

-In order to deploy the site - follow these steps.
+In order to deploy the site, follow these steps:

-- Navigate to the correct repository [smithphil88/gower-fields](https://github.com/smithphil88/gower-fields) and click on the settings tab.
+- Navigate to the correct repository [smithphil88/gower-fields](https://github.com/smithphil88/gower-fields) and click on the 'Settings' tab.
-- On the left side under the menu 'code and automation', click on the pages link.
+- On the left side under the menu 'Code and automation', click on the 'Pages' link.
-- From the source section drop-down menu, select the Master Branch.
+- From the source section drop-down menu, select the 'Master Branch'.
 - Once selected, the page will automatically refresh with a detailed ribbon, indicating a successful deployment.

 - The link to the live address is here - [Gower Fields](https://smithphil88.github.io/gower-fields/)

-#### How to clone the site;
+#### How to clone the site

-In order to clone the site and make a local copy, follow these steps -
+In order to clone the site and make a local copy, follow these steps:

 - Go to the repository [smithphil88/gower-fields](https://github.com/smithphil88/gower-fields)
-- Click on the 'code' button, click on 'HTTPS' and copy the link.
+- Click on the 'Code' button, click on 'HTTPS' and copy the link.
 - Open a terminal or GitBash and select where to store the cloned copy.
 - When asked, type in **git clone** into the terminal.
 - Then paste in the previous copied link to begin the cloning process.

 ### Bugs

-This list compromises of the bugs that I had significant struggles with;
+This list consists of the bugs that I had significant struggles with:

 - The images did not load upon first deploying via GitHub - *fixed by using the correct path to my assets folder.*